-Professor Thorsten Wiesel founded the Institute for Value-Based Marketing in 2012.
+Professor Thorsten Wiesel founded the Chair for Value-Based Marketing in 2012.
 Our team endeavors to meet the highest requirements in teaching and research with a powerful blend of commitment, joy, passion, and motivation.

 Our teaching activities aim to improve our students’ knowledge about market-oriented leadership and to enhance their critical thinking skills.
 In the Master’s program, we offer courses on market-oriented leadership, and how firms can create value for their customers through innovation and channel management.
 Moreover, we teach advanced methods in market research to improve the analytical skills of our students.
 On a regularly basis, we offer seminars that allow students to apply their analytical skills.
 In the Bachelor program, we teach students the fundamentals of marketing and further apply these fundamentals in the retailing context.
 We aim for having discussions with our student on recent topics in market-oriented leadership and use concepts like flipped classroom and problem-based learning to stimulate discussions.
 We are continuously motivating our students to challenge themselves to grow personally and professionally.
 Following Goethe’s saying: ”Zwei Dinge sollen Kinder von ihren Eltern bekommen: Wurzeln und Flügel.”
 We aim to offer an education that forms strong roots and allows our students to fly into a bright future.